loqalabs/loqa-hub/README.md

 Loqa Hub is the core service that handles:
 - gRPC API for audio input from relay devices
 - Speech-to-text processing via OpenAI-compatible STT service
-- LLM-based intent parsing and command extraction
+- LLM-based intent parsing and command extraction with **multi-command support**
+- Sequential command execution with rollback capabilities
 - NATS integration for publishing commands to other services
 - **NEW:** Complete voice event tracking and observability